Green facade

 Maintenance

-As in the garden, plants on the facade also need maintenance.
-Tip: Before installing, think about maintenance.
+Just like in the garden, plants on the façade also need maintenance.
+Tip: think about maintenance before planting.

 Green facades reduce heat stress.
-In addition, rainwater runoff is delayed and reduced.
+They also slow down and reduce rainwater runoff.
 The facade also contributes to biodiversity.
-Green facades do not solve the problems during heavy rainfall; the water storage is not large enough for that.
+Green facades do not solve the problems caused by heavy rainfall, as the water storage capacity is not large enough for this.

-- Choose plants with a growth height to match the facade or fence.
+- Choose plants with a growth height that suits the facade or fence.

 - When choosing climbing plants, also consider the orientation and amount of sun in your garden or on your facade.